drrscuba/drrscuba.com/content/team/_index.md

 ## Where it all started

 Krista got certified in 2014 and Duane & Lisa began their SCUBA journey in 2015 and they all immediately fell in love with diving.
 In 2018 Duane & Krista went through the PADI Instructor Development Course and Instructor Exams together and we discovered we loved diving and teaching together.
-SCUBA has largely been seen as a male dominated sport and hobby and we saw a need in the diving community to promote and cater SCUBA to women and families and the idea to team up to bring the joy of SCUBA to everyone as born.
+SCUBA has largely been seen as a male dominated sport and hobby and we saw a need in the diving community to promote and cater SCUBA to women and families and the idea to team up to bring the joy of SCUBA to everyone was born.